-- Removal of the hand-rails to the main entrance of the School, currently present for the benefit of parents and visitors. - Visual impairment, we are continuing to seek advice on suitable general improvements to the building.
+• In terms of visual impairment, we are continuing to seek advice on suitable general improvements to the building.

 Provision

 Provision is made in class for pupils by locating them in close proximity and correctly angled to view the white boards, charts and overhead projector screens or video screens more easily.
 Texts can easily be enlarged or adapted using the photocopier; as yet there has not been a need for Braille signage.
 Additionally: